-Do you ever feel like you have a rock/small baby hippopotamus in your belly hours after eating a meal?
+Feel like you have a rock/small baby hippopotamus in your belly hours after eating a meal?

 These uncomfortable feelings were so well-known to me that I used to just let them slide as “normal”.

-Proper digestion is key to a healthy body.
+There’s no doubt about it: proper digestion is key to a healthy body.

 It’s the mechanism through which we receive the nutrients necessary to sustain life, and is a vital component of the immune system.

 But think about it: if we are eating the most nutrient-dense foods possible yet not breaking them down adequately enough to actually get to the nutrients they contain… what’s the point?

-Proper stomach acid levels are necessary for proper digestion and nutrient absorption.
+… and proper stomach acid levels are necessary for proper digestion and nutrient absorption.

 It also promotes the digestion and absorption of carbohydrates, fats, and vitamins A and E by stimulating the release of pancreatic enzymes and bile into the small intestine.

 And according to Jonathon Wright, MD — author of Why Stomach Acid is Good for You — approximately 90% of Americans produce too little stomach acid.

 (Now if you’re thinking “Oh, well I have acid reflux/GERD so I make too much stomach acid”, think again.
-Contrary to popular belief, acid reflux and GERD (gastroesophageal reflux disease) are actually caused by low stomach acid.
+Contrary to popular belief, acid reflux and GERD – gastroesophageal reflux disease – are actually caused by low stomach acid.
 While antacids do help to alleviate the symptoms, they do not remedy the underlying cause.
 To learn all of the details, check our Chris Kresser’s 6-part series on the topic.)